-New rules mean that councils can decide who they accept onto the waiting list in their area, but a council can't accept you if you are not eligible for housing.
-Find out if you are eligible.
+Councils decide who to accept onto the waiting list in their area, but can't accept you if the law says you are not eligible for housing.

-- a citizen of another country with the right to stay in the UK with no restrictions on how long you can stay.
+You can apply if you are a British citizen or a citizen from another country with the right to stay in the UK and you have no restrictions on how long you can stay.

-You are eligible to apply for council housing if you are a British citizen living in the UK permanently and you have not lived abroad recently.
+You can apply for council housing if you are a British citizen living in the UK permanently and you have not lived abroad recently.

 British citizens who have been living abroad